 Key Takeaways

-• Investors should use dollar-cost averaging and limit Bitcoin to 5-10% of portfolios to manage volatility rather than making emotional decisions during price swings.
+• Investors should use dollar-cost averaging and limit Bitcoin to 5–10% of their portfolios — managing volatility through strategy, not emotion.

 Why Is Bitcoin Price Going to Crash Below $100,000?